ONTOLOGY OF FATHERHOOD

 “His name was John,” I say, preparing to step out into the deluge to unbuckle him from his car seat.

 When Luke Wortley was a kid he wanted to be an interventional radiologist.
 After four or five concussions, he forgot calculus and figured out he loved words instead.
 He has an M.F.A. in Creative Writing from Butler University, where he was the fiction editor at Booth: A Journal.
-His fiction and poetry have appeared in Inch, Limestone, Lascaux Review, Pea River Journal, and Milkfist.
+Luke Wortley’s fiction and poetry have appeared in Inch, Limestone, Lascaux Review, Pea River Journal, and Milkfist.